WHERE TO GO AND WHAT TO DO IN NORWAY

 Wondering what to see in Norway?
 There are so many great places to visit in Norway and fun things to do in Norway, so I asked a few female travel bloggers about their top tips here are their recommendations for visiting Norway and which things to add to a Norway itinerary.

 As we all know, Norway is expensive.
 Like seriously expensive.
-So, here is what to pack for your Norway trip (so you don’t forget all necessary items so you do not need to buy them there).
+So, here is what to pack for your Norway trip (so you don’t forget all the necessary items so you do not need to buy them there).

 MAP WITH PLACES TO SEE IN NORWAY